nio-blocks/http-requests/README.md

 HTTPRequests
 ============
-A Block that makes HTTP requests.
-One request is made for every input signal.
-For each successful request, an output signal is created with the url that was hit.
+The HTTPReqeusts block sends an HTTP request for each item in the list of incoming signals.
+For each successful request, an output signal is created that includes the response from the request.

 Properties
 ----------
 - **basic_auth_creds**: When making a request that needs Basic Authentication, enter the username and password.
 - **data**: URL Parameters.
 Keys and Values are Expression Properties.
-- **enrich**: If true, include the original signal along with the output signal.
+- **enrich**: If false (unchecked), include the original signal along with the output signal.
 - **headers**: Custom Headers.
 Keys and Values are Expression Properties.
 - **http_method**: HTTP Method (e.g. GET|POST|PUT|DELETE).
 - **require_json**: If True and response is not json, log warning and do not emit a signals.
 If False and response is not json, emit a signal of format {'raw': response.text}.